-RC-9c Management of mineral resource extraction, processing and transport (gravel).
-Areas along the Mad River, within and upstream of the City's Sphere of Influence, are currently used for aggregate resource extraction.
-The City shall encourage Humboldt County to limit the quantity of aggregate extracted to an amount that is mean annual recruitment; and request that Policy RC-1 and RC-2 be applied to protect natural biological diversity and ecosystem functions along the river.
-The City shall also request that the County not approve or renew permits for commercial mineral resource extraction in A-E designated lands of the City's Planning Area.
-Mineral resource operations shall not result in additional soil runoff and shall be consistent with the City's seismic safety policies (see Policy PS-2 in Public Safety Element).
+RC-9c Management of mineral resource (gravel) extraction, processing and transport (gravel).
+Areas along the Mad River, within and upstream of the City's Sphere of Influence, are currently used for aggregate (i.e., gravel) resource extraction.
+The City shall encourage Humboldt County to limit the quantity of aggregate extracted to an amount that does not exceed the that is mean annual recruitment, and shall request that Policy RC-1 and RC-2 be applied to protect natural biological diversity and ecosystem functions along the river. -The City shall also request that the County not approve or renew permits for commercial mineral resource extraction in A-E designated lands in of the City's Planning Area. -Mineral resource extraction operations shall not result in additional soil runoff, and shall be consistent with the City's seismic safety policies (see Policy PS-2 in Public Safety Element).